REVIPED/FPSUnlocker/README.md

 Auto-updating ROBLOX FPSUnlocker

 - Requires Anti-Virus to be disabled the first time after installation to active auto-updating.
 - Automatically applies on startup.
+- Toggle FPS Booster mode in settings.

 # Instructions
 - Install zip on top right